bamos/bamos.github.io/_posts/2013-07-19-list-github-repos.md

 ---
 layout: post
-title: Obtaining a (LaTeX) list of Github repos with Python.
+title: Obtaining a (LaTeX) list of Github repos with Python 3.
 tags: [Python, LaTeX]
 ---